henrysun9074/fishics/README.md

 ## Code

 Keras/Tensorflow is being used for building a simple VAE for dimensionality reduction in Colab.
-Random forests, PCA, tSNE, and UMAP were all ran in Python using sklearn and umap.
+Random forests, PCA, and tSNE were all ran in Python using sklearn; UMAP was ran in R using umap.

 ## Methods

 - **Dimensionality Reduction**: Compare the effectiveness of nonlinear methods like t-distributed Stochastic Neighbor Embedding (t-SNE) and Variational Autoencoders (VAEs) against linear methods like Principal Component Analysis (PCA).
+More details about evaluation metrics will be added later.
 - **Machine Learning Models**: Use Random Forests (RF) to analyze the correlation between eDNA-oceanography patterns and seasonality.

 ## Impact